Supporting individuals, teams and organisations

 The coaching approach is central to CIELARKO’s work.
 We meet clients in the reality of their current situations.
 We ask questions to understand the client’s perspective and what lies behind their thinking and behaviour.
 In co-creating a coaching process with the client, we build on what works for the client and focus on solutions that will strengthen the client.

-Topics that we address in individual coaching include leadership, performance, inter-cultural competence, personality and behavioural development.
+Topics that we address in individual coaching include leadership, role-clarity within a system, culture, personality and behavioural development.
 To be coached means to be accompanied in developing individual scopes of action.
 The coach supports the client in clarifying situations, working out sustainable solutions and making decisions for him/herself.

-Coaching is confidential and voluntary.
+Coaching is voluntary and confidential.
 The entire coaching process is based on an agreement developed by client and coach together at the beginning of the process.
 Goals for the coaching conversations are determined in each session.

 In our team coaching interventions,